shuklaayush/ingonyama-ctf-solutions/README.md

 >
 > We need your help to understand what are they up to.
 Try to infiltrate their group and gather the secret information.

 The website made it clear that only holders of the ZokClub NFT could access the secret information.
-The site features a detailed diagram outlining the club's operational blueprint: each club member possesses a secret and a nullifier that form part of a Merkle tree.
+The site featured a detailed diagram outlining the club's operational blueprint: each club member possesses a secret and a nullifier that are used to create a Merkle tree.
 Using the secret-nullifier combo and a given Zokrates program, they generate a zero-knowledge proof proving their club membership.
-By submitting their proof on another page, they could mint a club NFT.
+By submitting this proof on another page, they could mint a club NFT.
 Once the NFT is in the wallet, the secret can be revealed.

-As we're not give a secret or a nullifier, I guessed that the objective was to forge a proof without this information.
-The Zokrates code, which generates the proof, is as follows:
+As we're not give a secret or a nullifier, I guessed that the objective was to forge a proof using  arbitrary values.
+The Zokrates code, which generates the ZK proof, is as follows:

 ```rust
 def main(u32[8] root, private MerkleProof merkleProof, field nullifierHash, private field nullifier, private field secret) -> bool {